15 Best Places to Shop in Barcelona + Shopping Tips

 Here are some top Gothic Quarter shopping spots:

-- Sabater: This historic shop sells handmade soaps in a variety of colors and scents.
-You can mix and match your own scents to create the perfect souvenir.
+• Sabater: This historic shop sells handmade soaps in a variety of colors and scents.
+Some are imprinted with the Barcelona flower and they also sell cute gift sets where you can mix and match.

-- Curtidos Garcia: This leather goods shops sells customizable leather belts, where you can choose different buckles and sizes.
+• Curtidos Garcia: This leather goods shop sells customizable leather belts, where you can choose different buckles and sizes.

-- Cereria Subirà: As the oldest candle shop in Barcelona, this store sells all kinds of handmade candles in different shapes and sizes, including quirky fruit and vegetable-shaped candles and more.
+• Cereria Subirà: This is the oldest candle shop in Barcelona, and they sell all kinds of handmade candles in different shapes and sizes, including quirky fruit and vegetable-shaped candles and more.

 3. Avenida del Portal de l’Angel